tamassimonds/REL/dataset/human/hard/question0 copy 16.md

 ### Answer:

-Ah, I see I've made an error in my previous solution.
-Let's walk through the problem again, step by step, to identify where things went wrong and arrive at the correct answer.

 **Problem Statement:**
 Find the greatest integer less than \(1000\) that is a palindrome both in base ten and base eight.
 For example, \(292_{10} = 444_8\) is such a number.